rodrigomata/minecraft-bot/README.md

 # Maincraft discord bot for noobs
 This bot registers interesting locations in order to be able to search for them later.

+## Stack
+The bot is built on a AWS serverless application so it is simple and cost effective.

+The different components of the architecture are AWS API Gateway + AWS Lambda + Algolia.
+We use Algolia as the datasource to be able to do fuzzy searchs.
+The lambda is built on Node.js v18 and in Typescript.
+We also leverage usage of the npm package.json hooks to update the different command interactions available on every deployment.

+In order to keep a standardized codebase, there are rules added to automatically lint and format the code on commit.

 ## General Setup
 1. Run `cp .env.sample .env`
 2. Replace values depending on the action needed